Fulmene/KK_ExperienceLogic/README.md

 Change how H experience state is determined in Koikatsu.

 ## Feature
-- The "experienced" state now requires only one hole to be broken.
+- The girls "experienced" state now requires breaking only one hole.

 ## Requirements
 - Koikatsu